idp2p/idp2p.github.io/README.md

 - **DID Resolution:** How to reliably resolve a decentralized identifier.
 - **Event Notification:** How to efficiently notify subscribers about KERI events.
-- **Ensuring Uniqueness:** How to maintain identity uniqueness.
-- **Broadcasting:** How to send or broadcast messages to multiple subscribers.
+- **Messaging:** How to send or broadcast messages to multiple subscribers.
 - **Protocol Evolution:** How to manage identity protocol changes and support multiple implementations.

 This overview lays the groundwork for addressing these challenges within a self-sovereign identity ecosystem.